 Restrictive diets, medications that are riddled with side effects, and invasive surgeries with dangerous consequences.
 Are these the vertigo treatments being suggested by your doctor?
-If you are ready to take back your life and get vertigo under control without all the risks, this article is for you.
+If you are ready to get vertigo under control without all the risks, this article is for you.
 We’re going to consider some natural ways to conquer vertigo, concluding with a safe and gentle therapy that has helped hundreds in case studies.

 First, let's take a look a few lifestyle changes that can help you to reduce the frequency and severity of vertigo.
 Here are some of our favorite suggestions:

-- Canalith repositioning – Inside the ears, there are tiny crystals that float in fluid.
-These crystals help your body to determine your location in connection with everything around you and allow you to balance yourself.
-If one gets out of the proper canal, the whole balance system can go haywire and lead to the false sensations of movement that are vertigo attacks.
+Inside the ears, there are tiny crystals that float in fluid.
+These crystals help your body to determine your location in connection with everything around you.
+Also, they allow you to balance yourself.
+If one gets out of the proper canal, the whole balance system can go haywire.
+As a result, the false sensations of movement or vertigo attacks occur.
 Canalith reposition involves a series of maneuvers that can help get the crystals back in the right place.
 Some require the assistance of a physician, but others you can do at home to try and reset the vestibular system yourself.
 Ask your doctor or chiropractor about these maneuvers.

 You probably noticed a few things you can work on to try and improve your health without even having to leave home.
 However, we would also like to share with you a natural remedy that involves very safe and gentle adjustments of the neck.
 It is a chiropractic subspecialty that focuses on the upper cervical spine.

-As you can see, the neck is connected to ear and CNS function in ways that make misalignment a potential underlying factor when it comes to vertigo.
+As you can see, the neck has connection to the ear and CNS function in ways that make misalignment a potential underlying factor when it comes to vertigo.
 It is no wonder that we find many vertigo patients are suffering from upper cervical misalignments.
 If you are dealing with vertigo, it just makes sense to schedule a consultation with an upper cervical practitioner.
 An examination can lead to a tailored course of care that reduces or even relieves related health issues.